Atwood Crown Champion series

 Bill Atwood – the Later Years

-In early 1945, as war production was slowing down, metals were once more available in limited quantities.
+In early 1945, as war production was slowing down, metals were once more available in limited quantities for non-military purposes.
 Atwood resumed his association with Wetzel under the name Wetzel & Atwood, once more producing Champion engines.
 These engines were popularized in the control line stunt field by Davis Slagle, who used a Champion to win everything in sight during 1946.
 He later switched to Super Cyclone power, continuing his run of success with that unit.

 The Wetzel and Atwood partnership did not long survive the end of WW2.
 There appears to have been a difference of opinion over who owned what.
 When the partnership split, each partner evidently thought that he had rights to earlier Atwood designs.
 During the war, the dies for the Torpedo had been lost.
 Nonetheless, Wetzel transferred the rights to the Torpedo to Miniature Motors, while Bill sold the Torpedo name and goodwill to John Brodbeck (the B of K&B), along with a promise never to compete with John in the .29 class.
 As history records, Brodbeck came out on top in that particular ownership split!